Alabama 4-H

 Safety

 All competitors, coaches, and spectators (including small children) must wear eye and ear protection when forward of the ready line.
-No ear protection is required in BB gun or air rifle.
-No eye or ear protection is required for archery, only finger tabs.
+No eye or ear protection is required for archery, only finger protection.
 Any individual may be asked to leave the range at the request of the match director, state 4-H SAFE program coordinator, that team’s coach, or range officers for exhibiting unsafe actions, attitudes, or behaviors.
 All decisions are final and not subject to protest.
 This removal is a disqualification.

 No unauthorized electronic devices are allowed on the competition ranges.
 Use may result in immediate disqualification.